supabase-community/supabase-kt/KSP/README.md

 # Supabase KSP compiler

-Currently only supports generating columns for `@Selectable` types.
+Currently only supports generating columns for `@Selectable` data classes.

 To install it, add the KSP Gradle plugin to your project: